nikhilnigamnik/betterstatus-server/DEPLOYMENT.md

 1. **Create Redis Instance**:

-   - Use Railway, Upstash, or any Redis provider
+   - Use Railway or any Redis provider
    - Get the connection string

 2. **Verify Connection**: